Arlen22/TiddlyServer/README.md

  4. `node server.js` or `node server.js /path/to/settings.json` or run `start.cmd`.

 ### Source code version
- 1. Download and unzip the source code from the latest release. https://github.com/Arlen22/TiddlyServer/releases
+ 1. Download and unzip the source code from the latest release: https://github.com/Arlen22/TiddlyServer/releases
  2. `npm install`
  3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
 See below for details on settings.json.
  4. `node server.js` (`npm start`) or `node server.js /path/to/settings.json`